In last-minute push, DeSantis administration urges Florida election officials to remove felons who owe fines from voting rolls

 “All of our people are following protocols, ensuring they’re socially distant.
 They’ll knock on the door and stand back eight feet,” Simeonidis said.
 “Everyone’s wearing masks and using hand sanitizer.”

 Rozsa reported from West Palm Beach, Fla.
+Amy Gardner contributed to this report.